ANSSI-FR/MLA/doc/CRYPTO.md

 # Cryptography in MLA

-MLA uses cryptographic primitives essentially for the purpose of the `Encrypt` layer.
+MLA uses cryptographic primitives essentially for the purpose of the Encrytion and Signature layers.

 This document introduces the primitives used, arguments for the choice made and some security considerations.

-## High-level overview
+Keys used for encryption and signature are generated and used separately.

+### Signature

+As described in `FORMAT.md` an archive can be signed.
+Implementation must ensure users explicitely choose if signature is made and verified.
+Two methods are available and must be used together.
+Method input is called `m`.
+The SHA-512 hash `h` of `m` may be computed in a first step.

+For method `MLAEd25519SigMethod`, `signature_data` is the Ed25519ph (as described in RFC 8032 [^rfc8032]) signature of `m` (not `h` even though it can be used for computing the result).
+The context given as parameter to Ed25519ph is the ASCII `MLAEd25519SigMethod`.
+Signature verification and key generation are done as described in RFC 8032.
+Key storage is described in `KEY_FORMAT.md`.

+For method `MLAMLDSA87SigMethod`, `signature_data` is the ML-DSA-87 signature (as described in FIPS 204 [^fips204], not HashMLA-DSA) of `h` (not `m` this time) with the ASCII `MLAMLDSA87SigMethod` as context.
+Signature verification and key generation are done as described in FIPS 204.
+Key storage is described in `KEY_FORMAT.md`.

+### Encryption high-level overview

-### Objectives
+#### Objectives

-The purpose of the `Encrypt` layer is to provide confidentiality and data integrity of the inner layer.
+The purpose of the Encryption layer is to provide confidentiality and data integrity of the inner layer.

 These objectives are obtained using: